 The team was

-also given the opportunity to visit a few of the local schools and teach
+also given the opportunity to visit a few of the local schools and teach English

-in return.
+return.
 It was a memorable and humbling experience for each team member.

-The dancers will never forget
+The dancers will never

-you are persecuted for being a Christian.
+a place were you are persecuted for being a Christian.

-contributions.
+financial contributions.
 Thank you so much for your support.

-In January, 2005, one of our CMA teachers, Darrah Sikkema, as
+In January, 2005, one of our CMA teachers, Darrah Sikkema,

 Tanzania is one of East Africa's poorest countries, with a